Lxrd-AJ/openai-clip-matlab/README.md

 - [x] Design a smaller model (use Bert tiny and design a smaller image encoder from an existing pretrained image model - use squeezenet)
     - [x] Allow the encoder models to learn but with a smaller learning rate
 - [x] Use [SEP] token from bert rather than [CLS] token
-- [x] Allow the model to learn the logits scaling temperature
+- [x] Allow the model to learn the logits scaling
+- [ ] Support training on the train, validation and test sets
 - [ ] Follow model design and training guides in Section 2.4 & 2.5
     - [ ] Use cosine schedule
     - [ ] Clip logits scaling temperature parameter to 100 max